 Synonymy: Leptaulaceae van Tieghem, Peripterygiaceae G. King

-STEMONURACEAE Kårehed Back to Aquifoliales
+STEMONURACEAE Kårehed - Back to Aquifoliales

-Vessel elements with simple perforation plates, in radial multiples, 600-1,510(-2,000) µm long, fibres 2,000-3,650(-4,500) µm long; (crystal sand in wood rays); petiole bundles arcuate + wing or annular + medullary; sclereids +/0; (plant glabrous); (plant dioecious); inflorescence often cymose, flowers 4-5(-7) merous; K ± connate, (C 0, minute); (A adnate to C), filaments often stout and with club-shaped hairs, and/or connective with appendages, or filaments thin; tapetum multinucleate, (staminodes +/0 - carpellate flowers); pollen (1-)3(-9)-porate, usu. ± prolate, surface microechinate (not - Lasianthera), (columellae enlarged, only around pores); (nectary unilateral), (0); (staminate flowers: pistillode +); (carpelate flowers: staminodes +/0); G ?; style 0, stigma broad; ovule with integument ca. 10 cells across, parietal tissue 01-2 cells across, (nucellar cap ca 2 cells across); drupe asymmetric [the two sides very different, one with a fleshy "appendage" developing over the sulcus], (symmetric - Stemonurus), (pseudoloculus + – Cantleya), endocarp with ridges and grooves on the side of the appendage, when present; testa thick, outer cells thick-walled, elongate, inner cells not thickened, post-chalazal bundle +; endosperm free-nuclear; n = 22; seedling with hypocotyl, phanerocotylar.
+Vessel elements in radial multiples, 600-1,510(-2,000) µm long, fibres 2,000-3,650(-4,500) µm long; (crystal sand in wood rays); petiole bundles arcuate + wing/annular + medullary; sclereids +/0; (plant glabrous); (plant dioecious); inflorescence often cymose, flowers 4-5(-7) merous; K ± connate, ± valvate, (C 0, minute); A radiating, (adnate to C), filaments often stout and with club-shaped hairs, and/or connective with appendages, or filaments thin; tapetal cells multinucleate, pollen (1-)3(-9)-porate, usu. ± prolate, surface microechinate (not - Lasianthera), (columellae enlarged, only around pores); nectary (unilateral), (0); (staminate flowers: pistillode +); (carpelate flowers: staminodes +/0); G ?; style 0, stigma broad; ovule with integument ca 10 cells across, parietal tissue 1-2 cells across, (nucellar cap ca 2 cells across); drupe asymmetric [the two sides very different, one with a fleshy "appendage" developing over the sulcus], (symmetric - Stemonurus), (pseudoloculus + – Cantleya), mesocarp with fibre bundles, inner mesoocarp with ridges and grooves on the side of the appendage, when present, endocarp cells at right angles to inner mesocarp cells; testa thick, outer cells thick-walled, elongate, inner cells not thickened, post-chalazal bundle +; n = 22; seedling with hypocotyl, phanerocotylar.
 ILLUSTRATION.

 12 [list]/95: Gomphandra (55), Stemonurus (15).
 Tropics, esp.
-Indo-Malesia to Australia (Queensland) (map: from Sleumer 1971a; Utteridge & Brummitt 2007; Trop.
+Indo-Malesia to Australia (Queensland) and the West Pacific (map: from Sleumer 1971a; Utteridge & Brummitt 2007; Trop.
 Afr.
 Fl.
 Pl.
 Ecol.
 Distr.
 5. 2010; Schori et al. 2013).

 Phylogeny.
 Lasianthera is sister to the other Stemonuraceae, but only five genera were sampled (Kårehed 2001).